assembler/attachinary/README.md

 	rake attachinary:install:migrations
 	rake db:migrate

 It will create two tables.
 One for storing files and other for association with your models.

+Add following line in your `routes.rb` file to mount the gem:

+	mount Attachinary::Engine => "/attachinary"

+That's it.

 ## Usage